What the Heck Are WebSockets!?

 The communication initially starts off as an HTTP handshake but if both of the communicating parties agree to continue over WebSockets, the connection is simply elevated giving rise to a full-duplex, persistent connection.
 This means the connection remains open for the complete duration that the application's run-time.
 This gives the server a way to initiate any communication and send off data to pre-subscribed clients, so they don’t have to keep sending in requests inquiring about the availability of new data.

-There’s actually a lot more stuff happening under-the-hood of real-time applications, than what I have simply summarized in this article.
+There’s actually a lot more stuff happening under-the-hood of realtime applications, than what I have simply summarized in this article, here are some great resources to learn more about WebSockets:

 Opinions expressed by DZone contributors are their own.